JMVerghade/TrainControlWithArduino/README.md

 And that's all !

-I developp first with an Arduino UNO, but i get soon short in memory with 10 locomotives and 9 functions to manage.
+I developp first with an Arduino UNO, but i get soon short in memory with 10 locomotives and 9 loco functions to manage.
+Why 9 ?
+Because my IR remote command has only 9 keys...
+Need to adress this point...
 Unfortunately, i made a short on my Arduino board with the DCC 20VAC...
 So i decided to buy a MEGA and try again.
-However, i have something that works fine, even if code is not perfect...
+However, i have something that works fine, trains throttes is controlled with IR commande and with PC interface.
+Even if code is far from perfect, i share it to thanks peoples for sharing their lib, and to help other people who has the same interest.